stevana/stateful-pbt-with-fakes/README.md

     [biography](http://www.erlang-factory.com/conference/London2011/speakers/JohnHughes)
     gives some of the details:

-    > From 2002-2005 he led a major research project in software verification,
+    > "From 2002-2005 he led a major research project in software verification,
     > funded by the Swedish Strategic Research Foundation.
 This led to the
-    > development of Quviq QuickCheck in Erlang.
+    > development of Quviq QuickCheck in Erlang."

     I believe [this](https://strategiska.se/forskning/genomford-forskning/ramanslag-inom-it-omradet/projekt/2010/)
     must be the project mentioned above.